 you threshed the nations in anger.
 (Hab.
 3:6, 8-12)

-No, God was not angry at the rivers or the seas, nor did the mountains writhe or scatter literally, but nature does react poetically and symbolically.
+No, God was not angry at the rivers or the seas, nor did the mountains writhe or scatter literally, or the deep waters lifted their hands, but nature does react poetically and symbolically.
 Nature is disturbed and shaken when God appears to judge the nations.

 To wrap up this post, none of these natural events happened literally; otherwise, nature as we know it would have been destroyed millennia ago.
 No, this cosmic reaction is simply and profoundly super-charged, cataclysmic, apocalyptic language to indicate that the Creator has shown up on the scene when he judged and overthrew a nation or a king.
 This is particularly true of Jerusalem and the temple when the son of Man appeared to judge it after the chosen people did not recognize and soon rejected their day of visitation in Christ was unrecognized (Luke 19:44).